beancount/ledger2beancount/README.md

 ledger2beancount relies on some configuration data.
 It will search for the config file `ledger2beancount.yml` and if that is not found for `$HOME/.config/ledger2beancount/config.yml`.
-See the sample config file for the variables.
+You can also pass an alternative config file via `--config/-c`.
+The file must end in `.yml` or `.yaml`.
+See the sample config file for the variables you can use.

 Dependencies